 Say No to Public Wi-Fi

 Dangers of public Wi-Fi are mostly common knowledge, but we still get tempted.
-You may find yourself walking through the store, hoping to find something on your phone, or to send a text and realize it provides Wi-Fi for your convenience.
+You may find yourself walking through the store, hoping to find something on your phone or to send a text, and realize it provides Wi-Fi for your convenience.
 The temptation is enormous but should be avoided at all costs.

 Public Wi-Fi is an open playground for those who would use it to hack into your device.
 Allowing your phone to connect to an unsecured network only makes it more vulnerable to anyone who can also connect.
 Use your private cell phone connection whenever possible, but if you find that you have no choice but to use a public Wi-Fi connection, use VPN software.

-A VPN encrypts any network connections working as a front-line barrier to those who would break through.
+A VPN encrypts any network connections working as a front-line barrier to those who would breakthrough.
 Remember, not every VPN app is the same, and doing your research is of the utmost importance.

 Don’t forget to set a passcode for your phone.
 Most phones come equipped with the ability to set up either a four-digit or six-digit number, which you have to type in every time you’d like to wake up your phone.
-Of course, in lieu of typing in the code, you could also set up a fingerprint scan or facial recognition as an option instead of typing in a code every time.
+Of course, instead of typing in the code, you could also set up a fingerprint scan or facial recognition as an option instead of typing in a code every time.
 If nothing else, the passcode will work as a deterrent from anyone who would like to look through your phone.

 Whenever possible, enable two-factor.
-Whether it’s enabled for your phone or for an app install, always use this method to authenticate who you are.
+Whether it’s enabled for your phone or an app install, always use this method to authenticate who you are.
 Two-factor authentication is characterized by a message sent to the original login user that it was used somewhere else.
 If you find yourself with such a text message and you are sure it was not you, it’s best to contact your provider for further instruction.

 Private Phone Number